U.S. Route 61: Minnesota

 The four-lane highway continues north to La Crescent.

 US 61 follows the Mississippi River through southeast Minnesota through the cities of Winona, Lake City, and Red Wing.
 It crosses the river at Hastings using the Hastings Bridge and joins US 10 before entering St. Paul.
 Within the city, the route follows I-94 for a short distance, and then follows Mounds Boulevard, East 7th Street, and Arcade Street through the east side of St. Paul.

 The 120 mi section of US 61 from La Crescent to Cottage Grove is officially designated the Disabled American Veterans Highway.

 The portion of US 61 north of Duluth is now part of the Minnesota State Highway system, bearing the designation MN 61 since 1991.
 Between the city of Wyoming and Duluth, the highway has been turned back to local jurisdiction or supplanted by I-35.

 History

 US 61 once ran 1714 mi from New Orleans through Duluth, Minnesota all the way to the Canada–US border.
 The road has been shortened to 1400 mi ending now in the city of Wyoming, Minnesota at an intersection with I-35.

 The northern section of US 61 in Minnesota was separated when I-35 was constructed, and decommissioned in 1991.

 Mississippi

-The section of US 61 in northwestern Mississippi, between the state line and Clarksdale, has received numerous upgrades since 1990, when casinos were legalized by the state, in concert with expanding suburban development from Memphis into Mississippi.
+The section of US 61 in northwestern Mississippi, between the state line and Clarksdale, has received numerous changes since 1990, when casinos were legalized by the state, in concert with expanding suburban development from Memphis into Mississippi.
 The resulting boom in casino development in Tunica County, coupled with dramatic population and development growth in DeSoto County south of Memphis has led to relocating most of the highway and expanding to a divided four-lane highway.